When Emergency Roof Repair Assistance Applies

 Federal Programs: FEMA and SBA

-After a presidentially declared disaster, FEMA Individual and Households Program grants cover structural roof repairs required to restore habitability.
+After a presidentially declared disaster, FEMA Individual and Households Program (IHP) grants cover structural roof repairs required to restore habitability.
+Home Repair Assistance is currently capped at $42,500, with a separate $42,500 cap available for Other Needs Assistance; both limits adjust annually for inflation.
+FEMA roofing assistance is limited to disaster-caused leaks that threaten electrical components or safety, and it does not cover purely cosmetic damage such as water stains.
 FEMA grants do not require repayment.
-California homeowners must generally file an insurance claim and receive a decision before FEMA will process most repair grant requests.
-Uninsured and underinsured homeowners are prioritized.
+California homeowners must generally file an insurance claim and receive a decision before FEMA will process most repair grant requests, and financial housing assistance is generally available for 18 months from the disaster declaration.

-The SBA Disaster Loan program offers low-interest loans up to $500,000 for primary residence repairs.
+The SBA Disaster Loan program offers low-interest loans for primary residence repairs, standardly capped at $200,000, though some disaster declarations use pilot or adjusted limits of up to $500,000.
+Rates are capped at 4% for applicants who cannot obtain credit elsewhere and 8% for those who can, with terms up to 30 years.
+Homeowners can also request up to an additional 20% of verified damage (up to $200,000) to fund mitigation upgrades such as wind-resistant or fire-safe roofing.
 Homeowners with repayment ability are typically referred to SBA before FEMA considers supplemental grant awards.
 An SBA decline letter is often required before certain FEMA grant types can be awarded.

 Disaster application portal: